salliesylvaine/new-jbook/README.md

 import axios from 'axios';

 Lastly, the Code Editors are interconnected.
 If you write a variable or function in one code editor, it will be accessible in every other code editor you have open, regardless of the order of the code editors on the page.
 This is to prevent having to rewrite the same code in different code editor windows.
 Please keep this in mind when deciding on naming conventions for your code.

+#### `console.log()`

+Console logs are visible in the browser console.
+They will NOT appear in the preview window.\
+To view your console logs, right click in the browser window and navigate to `inspect`.
+This will open the browser console and allow you to view your console logs in real time.
+**Note: The output of the console logs will not be saved in your `notebook.js` file on your local machine.
+The call of the console logs [console.log()] will be saved in `notebook.js` with the rest of your code.**